Skip to main content

 Even more interesting, it was at Hamilton’s suggestion that Sarah even went through this makeover to begin with.
 When Cameron reached out to Hamilton about the possibility of a sequel, she was the one who requested that Sarah get to play more like an action heroine in this film.
 Cameron shared, “I wrote it to the hilt based on her directive.”
 So it’s not just that Sarah looks tougher than your standard leading lady, the woman on display was the one defining how she would be presented visually.

 There’s a long-running joke about women in action films always maintaining perfect hair and makeup even as they’re running through an exploding jungle, and this certainly plays into the male gaze’s mandate that the woman be kept visually beautiful at all times.
-There aren’t a lot of critics who say that anytime a woman looks beautiful she is feeding the patriarchy (though they do exist), but it’s still common practice to keep Evangeline Lily’s hair in place even when she’s crashing a fighter jet.
+It’s common practice to keep Evangeline Lily’s hair in place even when she’s crashing a fighter jet.
 Except with Sarah.
-She's allowed to get her hands dirty, and the way they showcase “Sarah Connor—action hero” is more in line with how action stars like Bruce Willis or Kurt Russel were presented visually.
+She's allowed to get her hands dirty, and the way they showcase “Sarah Connor—action hero” is more in line with how action stars like Bruce Willis or Kurt Russell were presented visually.

 V for Vendetta (2005)

-At the same time, it’s not entirely accurate to say that they empower Sarah by making her into a man.
+At the same time, it’s not entirely accurate to say that they empower Sarah by making her into Bruce Willis or Kurt Russell.
 Often films overcompensate and try to empower their female heroes by visually stripping them of their womanhood.
-What you see just as often are GI Jane style makeovers in which the heroine’s female features (long hair, breasts) are somehow disguised (cut off, buried under layers of clothing).
+What you often see are GI Jane style makeovers in which the heroine’s female features (long hair, breasts) are somehow disguised (cut off, buried under layers of clothing).
 Empowerment comes at the cost of their femininity.

 And this isn't to discount a wider representation of feminine expression.
 I'm just noting a pattern in which women who already display preference for traditional femininity in films are generally expected to shed that connection as a sort of payment for respect, and I'm wondering if there isn't another way.

 Again, Sarah Connor is a notable exception.
-Her outfit clearly outlines a womanly form, and she gets to keep her long hair throughout the adventure, long hair that gets tangled and ratty as Sarah goes into battle.
+Her outfit clearly outlines a womanly form, and she gets to keep her long hair throughout the adventure--long hair that gets tangled and ratty as Sarah goes into battle.
+Hamilton herself has shared specifically that she was the one who pushed for Sarah to get to keep her long hair in the second movie.
 Sarah Connor finds the golden mean wherein her womanhood is not exploited for male pleasure, but it’s also not shoved aside so that the big boys can take her seriously.

 And it’s here that I think that Cameron’s critique of Wonder Woman actually has merit and where Sarah Connor genuinely feels ahead of the curve.
 Even films like Wonder Woman or Black Widow can’t help but suggest that female strength is worth celebrating as long as the female in question still looks like a fantasy.

-And I’m not trying to place the blame on the actresses in question for being too beautiful or anything like that—women in Hollywood already have way too much to deal with.
+And I’m not trying to place the blame on the actresses themselves—women in Hollywood already have way too much to deal with.
 I’m also not digging at Wonder Woman.
 I really appreciate Patty Jenkins’ movies both for their feminist advances and their entertainment value.
 (I’m actually one of six people who gave Wonder Woman 1984 a positive review.)
 But if our aim is to empower women, it stands that we should also aim to empower all women, not just those deemed worthy of attention by a casting agent.
 Again, as Mr. Cameron pointed out, “Sarah Connor was not a beauty icon.”

 “So You Feel Nothing?”

 The "Terminator" movies popularized a lot of trends within pop media, trends that imitators didn't necessarily know how to translate gracefully.
-As a result, trying to describe the movies to outsiders tends to be an uphill battle.
-Your layperson associates the franchise with killer robots, explosions, and sunglasses, and not much else.
 It might not seem readily apparent that a movie about a dude who rides around with a motorcycle and a machine gun might actually be an exploration of the need for human goodness.
-Says James Cameron about the franchise:
+Michael Beihn went as far as saying that the first Terminator movie is best understood as a love story.
+James Cameron himself has also said about the franchise:

 "The Terminator films are not really about the human race getting killed by future machines.
 They're about us losing touch with our own humanity and becoming machines, which allows us to kill and brutalize each other.”

 This is also one of the reasons why Terminator 2 works so well as a sequel.
-It builds off the tension of the first film in such a fascinating way.
+It finds a new angle to examine the same territory as its predecessor.
 The first film asked if a killing machine like The Terminator--this token of human brutality--could be defeated.
 The second asked if it could ever learn human values.

 This sets the tone for The Terminator’s arc in this movie.
 Through his experience with Sarah and John, protecting John stops being just a thing he was programmed to do and turns into a mission that teaches him the value of a life.
 The culminating moment for his character comes at the end of the film when The Terminator asks Sarah to lower him into the vat of molten metal to destroy the last bit of Skynet programming inside of him, ensuring that this technology is eliminated forever.
-It’s a truly selfless act from a machine, and an emblem of what the Terminator movies are “about.”
+It’s a truly selfless act from a machine, emblematic of something inhuman acquiring distinctly human attributes.

 So what does this mean for Sarah Connor?